Pro Arts serves the ongoing needs of artists by offering fiscal sponsorship to artist projects and emerging arts organizations.

 What is fiscal sponsorship?

-Fiscal sponsorship is a formal arrangement in which a 501(c)(3) public charity sponsors an artist or group that lacks tax exempt status.
-This alternative to starting your own non-profit allows you to receive grants and solicit tax-deductible donations under your sponsor’s exempt status.
+Fiscal sponsorship is a formal arrangement in which a 501(c)(3) public charity sponsors an artist or group that lacks tax exempt status in order to receive grants and solicit tax-deductible donations.

 More info at The Foundation Center’s Grant Space.